More Good Days

 It's not a diagnostic tool and doesn't replace clinical assessment.
 Instead, it supports ongoing monitoring between visits and helps surface patterns of decline or instability that may otherwise be difficult to articulate.

-How this supports families and clinical care
+How quality-of-life tracking supports families and clinical care

 Pet owners often struggle to determine whether their animal is still experiencing more good days than hard ones, particularly during prolonged decline.
 Day-to-day variability, emotional stress, and anticipatory grief can make patterns difficult to recognise or communicate.